cyrpaut/wps-2019-snap/README.md

 * After closing the program, it seems that it continues running in the background for a while.
 I think it is intentionnal from WPS developpers to keep it alive for faster reopening.
 I need to check.
 * Accessing to the skin center makes the program crash.
 The general settings seems not to be accessible.
 * Do not override the doc/docx icon of the file explorer with the WPS icon.
 The problem seems to be in the MIME, but the XML file is allright.
 I need to investigate this.
-* The embeded explorer of the welcome page do not show the icon corresponding to de program type.
+* The embeded explorer of the welcome page do not show the icon corresponding to the document type.

+**Issues I would like to fix bu It can't**
+* This package does not allow to open file from temporary folder /tmp in memory.
+It seems this is not possible for Snap to share /tmp with host as it is seen as a security loophole by snap developper.
+Yet it is usefull for temporary opening of a document from Thunderbird/Firefox...
+* Similarly, the multi-tab opening from file explorer does not work.
+If you have WPS open and click on file from file explorer, it will open a new WPS windows and not a new tab.
+Experimenting with firejail, it seems this behavior comes from /tmp containment.
+I cannot fix it unforunately...

 **Intentional Behaviour**
 * When you launch this snap from the command line ex. ```wps-2019-snap.et``` you see some warnings comming from the GTK-2 integration.
 It seems to have no effect on the program.
 * For personal use convenience, PDFs do not get automatically associated with WPS when installing WPS from this snap.
 It is on purpose, as I do not like the PDF reader so much.
 For me it is missing the very important "Save as" function which is important when reading a temporary PDF from the web.
 It is not a bug but was done intentionnally.
 I can easily revert that change if users don't like it.
 * The opening page is not translated into local language.
 There is no available translation for this front page.
 * Accessing the WPS official website from the application results in a blank page.
-It is normal, internet plug is disables for privacy ^_^
+It is normal, internet plug is disabled for privacy. ^_^
-* This package does not allow to open file from temporary folder in memory.
-I may try to fix that.